9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/EscortWarning.md

 Conversely, after prayer if you feel like sitting around in a boring apartment with a completely stranger (me), DO IT--you're  safe.
 Results may vary depending on my workload, He may make you feel like calling everyone you know and telling them, or that you're fine parTying or relaxing.

+> [!CAUTION]
-On a personal note: The Creator will never tell you have sex with anyone, and I'd never force myself on you or anyone.
+> The Creator will never tell you have sex with anyone, and I'd never force myself on you or anyone else.
+I've heard this has happened recently by a person they have that looks similar to me.
 So always say your prayers SILENTLY, to yourself only.

 > [!NOTE]
 > This was originally posted and accessible by https://tinyurl.com/EscortWarning but the government forced GitHub to hide that public gist.
 See [this](/PHB33/nathan_nsl.md).